Associate Provost for Faculty Affairs

 Elizabeth Weeks, the Charles H. Kirbo Chair in Law in the School of Law, was named

-processes, and records while also overseeing a robust slate of professional development
+records while also overseeing a robust slate of professional development programming

 Weeks previously served as Associate Dean for Faculty Development in the School of Law.
 In this role, she worked closely with faculty to expand and promote scholarly activities, including external funding, through mentorship and professional development.
 Her role focused particularly on untenured professors, with the goal of fostering career success and maximizing instructional, scholarly, and societal impact.
 Professor Weeks has maintained her academic appointment and continues to teach in the School of Law.